Insight · SysML notation

 SysML 1.x defines three port types.
 In Sparx EA, all three are available through the SysML toolbox.

 When to use: physical flows (fluid, current, heat, data streams).
-A hydraulic line carries fluid — use a flow port typed by a flow specification with pressure : Pressure and flowRate : VolumetricFlowRate properties.
+A hydraulic line carries fluid, so use a flow port typed by a flow specification with pressure : Pressure and flowRate : VolumetricFlowRate properties.
+In Sparx EA: right-click a block or part on an IBD, choose Add → Flow Port, then set direction and type.

-In Sparx EA: right-click a block → Add → Proxy Port.
-Type the port by an Interface Block element.
-The Interface Block defines what the port offers and requires.
+When to use: complex interfaces carrying multiple signals, commands, and data items — a communications subsystem interface, for instance.
+In Sparx EA: right-click a block, choose Add → Proxy Port, then type the port by an Interface Block that defines what it offers and requires.

 When to use: service-oriented interfaces where the port independently manages interaction.
 Less common in hardware-centric MBSE; more common in software-intensive systems.

-Connectors and Item Flows
+Connectors and item flows

 Connectors can be nested: a connector between two blocks at the top level might be decomposed into a more detailed connection path at a lower level.
 This hierarchical decomposition is achieved by creating a more detailed IBD of the connector's type.